People Hate Radio Commercials So We Made Them Longer

-That’s why, at Wingman Advertising, our goal is to create radio commercials that don’t sound like advertising.
+That’s why Wingman’s goal is to create radio advertorials that don’t sound like advertising.
 We create radio spots that fly beneath the audience’s well-tuned advertising-aversion radars.
 It’s no easy task, but over the years we’ve honed a below-the-radar strategy that’s so successful it drives three to four times the response of a typical 60-second radio ad.
+We call it the two-minute radio advertorial spot.

-Over the past twelve years, we’ve perfected a radio strategy that gives the audience permission to drop its defenses and pay attention to your message.
-We call it the two-minute advertorial spot.
-These commercials always feature a radio DJ / talk show host having what appears to be a natural conversation with a brand representative.
-But over the course of the conversation it evolves into a long-form commercial for their product or service.
+Our radio advertorial strategy gives the audience permission to drop its defenses and pay attention to your message.
+These commercials always feature a radio DJ or talk show host engaging in what appears to be a natural conversation with a brand representative.
+But the conversation seamlessly evolves into a long-form commercial for a product or service.

 Our two-minute spots are always interviews that sound like regular programming the audience would find on the radio station.
 Listeners pay attention to the spot because they believe they’re listening to show content instead of a commercial.

 We always carefully select local radio hosts or DJs the audience is familiar with.
 This makes the spot more credible and also gives the appearance that the interview is actual show content.
 If there are no DJs or hosts available, we choose a celebrity that fits the station’s psychographics.